 So the die was cast that I should awaken on August 22, in Accra, Ghana, to rendezvous with Caltech Ventures Limited, a Ghanaian agribusiness wanting to expand cassava production for food, starch, and ethanol in the country’s Volta region.

 Let us now praise the virtues of cassava (Manihot esculenta Crantz, family Euphorbiaceae), a drought-tolerant, soil agnostic, under-appreciated root crop, presently the third most important source of calories in the tropics after rice and corn.
 Cassava is a source of food, livestock feed, and income generation for some 800 million people, for whom it also holds strategic potential as a famine reserve crop.
 Cassava roots and leaves, which constitute about 50% and 6% of the mature plant, respectively, are both edible.
 Lately, cassava has attracted interest as a bioenergy crop with potential as a cash crop for smallholders.
 Cassava is popular with African farmers because it is amenable to mixed cropping, with processing and infrastructure technology firmly embedded in many local and regional food systems.
 Pulling off the Cassava Transformation does not, however, imply injecting anything foreign into the culture.
-In truth, cassava has spread in Africa spontaneously under no fiat, borne on the rims of human lading.
+In truth, cassava has spread across sub-Saharan Africa spontaneously under no fiat, borne on the rims of human lading.

 Growing cassava couldn’t be easier.
 In a nutshell: the plant is propagated by cuttings or “sticks” taken from a mature plant (Figure 1).
 Sticks should be cut from the middle or lower portion of the stem, and have 5-7 nodes.
 Each cassava stick is a “clone”, i.e. it is identical to the mother plant from which it was taken.
 The offspring are therefore genetically stable, sharing exactly the same characteristics as the mother plant.
 The sticks are pushed into the ground about two-thirds of the way.
 Make sure the nodes are facing up!
 After about one week the cutting develops fibrous roots from the underground nodes and around callus tissue that forms on the buried end.
 During this period the cassava stick uses energy stored in the stem to survive.
 If the stem cutting is too green it will not have enough carbohydrate and mineral reserves to nourish the nodal sprouts.
 After about one month the plant begins depositing starch in the fibrous roots.
 After about 12 months, the cassava is ready to harvest.
 The plant must be dug out of the ground in a manner similar to sweet potato (Figure 2).
 But before you do this, cut off the above-ground stems.
 These can be used for cuttings, fodder or recycled for their nutrients.

 Starch is the primary product exploited from cassava.
 The numerous large, swollen secondary fibrous roots contain 32-35% carbohydrates (fresh weight basis), of which about 80% is starch, mainly amylopectin (83%) and amylose (17%).
 The starch is processed into diverse value-added products like paper, textiles, noodles, salad dressing, glue, among others.
 In Africa products like homebrew cassava beer compete with regular brews that use imported barley.
-Barley is ill-suited to tropical climates, stimulating local brewers to exploit indigenous crops like cassava (bananas are also swill-worthy, but I refrain).
+Barley is ill-suited to tropical climates, which has stimulated local brewers to exploit indigenous crops like cassava (bananas are also swill-worthy, but I refrain).
 Cassava reputedly churns out more carbohydrates than just about any other crop except sugar cane.
 Maximum daily energy production has been reported as 250 kcal/ha, compared with 200 for corn, 180 for sweet potato, 156 for rice, 114 for sorghum, and 110 for wheat (de Vries et al., 1967).
 I don’t know if these figures still hold true, but they point up that cassava is a gifted carb factory.
 The plant’s secret may be related to elevated activities of PEP carboxylase, an enzyme in the leaf associated with efficient carbon “C4” metabolism in some species (El-Sharkawy, 2006).